simplynarx/simplynarx/README.md

 ### Projects

-[Simply-CHIP8](https://github.com/simplynarx/Simply-CHIP8) : A W.I.P CHIP-8 emulator / interpreter written in C
+[Simply-CHIP8](https://github.com/simplynarx/Simply-CHIP8) : A CHIP-8 interpreter/emulator written in C

   For years now, I've always wanted to learn about the inner working of emulation.
-This CHIP-8 emulator/interpreter serves as both my first emulation project and my first major C project.
+This CHIP-8 emulator/interpreter served as both my first emulation project and my first major C project.

 <!--
 **simplynarx/simplynarx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.